-In December 2021, the four DNOs of the WPD Group and the Company entered into uncommitted two-way loan agreements with National Grid Plc.
-The loan agreements do not have a maturity date or a borrowing limit defined.
-These are uncommitted facilities.
-The RCF balance drawn as at 30 September 2021, amounting to £306.0m, was repaid through funding under this loan
+In December 2021, the Company entered into an uncommitted two-way loan agreement with National Grid Plc.
+The loan agreement does not have a maturity date or a borrowing limit defined.
+It is an uncommitted facility.
+The RCF balance drawn as at 30 September 2021, amounting to $\pounds 110m$ , was repaid through funding under this loan agreement.

-IR Williams

-Finance Director
+IR Williams Finance Director